RyanCCollins/meetup-event-planner/client/app/src/containers/CreateEventContainer/README.md

 ## CreateEventContainer
-A container that does ...
+A container that allows creation of event

 ### Example Usage